 CVE-2026-1298: CWE-862 Missing Authorization in iulia-cazan Easy Replace Image

-CVE-2026-1298 is a medium-severity vulnerability in the Easy Replace Image WordPress plugin (up to version 3.
-5. 2) caused by missing authorization checks on an AJAX action.
+CVE-2026-1298 is a medium-severity vulnerability in the Easy Replace Image WordPress plugin up to version 3.
+5. 2, caused by missing authorization checks on an AJAX function.
 Authenticated users with Contributor-level access or higher can exploit this flaw to replace arbitrary image attachments with images from external URLs.
 This can lead to site defacement, phishing, or content manipulation without requiring administrator privileges.
-The vulnerability stems from the lack of capability checks in the image_replacement_from_url function hooked to the eri_from_url AJAX action.
-Although no known exploits are currently reported in the wild, the vulnerability poses a risk to WordPress sites using this plugin.
-Mitigation involves updating the plugin once a patch is available or restricting Contributor-level user permissions and monitoring image content changes.
-European organizations using WordPress with this plugin should assess their exposure, especially those with public-facing websites relying on user-generated content.
-Countries with high WordPress adoption and active web publishing sectors, such as the UK, Germany, and France, are more likely to be affected.
+The vulnerability does not impact confidentiality or availability directly but affects integrity.
+No known exploits are currently reported in the wild.
+European organizations using this plugin on WordPress sites should prioritize patching or applying mitigations to prevent misuse.
+Countries with high WordPress adoption and significant web presence are more likely to be affected.

 AI Analysis